udelcodes/udelcodes.github.io/LTC/fundamentals.md

 Look in the JavaScript code and try to find the if statements!
 (Hint: they're in the function called *changeBackground(time)*).
 If you look in the comments next to each statement, you can see what time range that block of code will be executed for.
 The code in between the statements (document.body.style.backgroundImage = "url(...)") is more JavaScript that changes the background.
 We'll learn about it tomorrow).

 > Find the comment that says "the time is greater than 4 pm and less than 9pm".
 Notice how we never had to say **hours > 16 && hours < 21** in our code.
-How did the program know that that was our third condition?
+How did the program know that that was our third condition? *(Hint: hours must be between 0 and 23)*

 Now that we've learned a bit about **boolean logic, loops,** and **if statements** in JavaScript, we're going to learn about another JavaScript concept: **JSON Objects**!